Nazrul-Islam-github/Nazrul-Islam-github/README.md

 - 👋 Hi, I’m @Nazrul Islam
 - 👀 I’m interested in wed devlopment ,
-- 🌱 I’m currently learning nodejs and react
+- 🌱 I’m currently learning python and react
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me claim.awds1@gmail.com